-It's easy for us humans to fish food out jars with narrow openings.
+It's easy for us humans to fish food out of jars with narrow openings.
 We have things like utensils and opposable thumbs and if all else fails, the ability to turn the jar over.
 Then, presto!
 We have that last stubborn pickle.

-It's less easy for animals that lack our flatware or thumbs, but that doesn't stop all of them.
+It's less easy for animals that lack our flatware or thumbs, but that doesn't stop some of them.
 A wide range of animals are known to use tools, including a few birds — especially certain corvids that are famed for their tool-using abilities.

 A 2016 study published in Nature, for example, found the Hawaiian crow (Corvus hawaiiensis) is a crafty tool-user.
 The crows will turn sticks into skewers to draw out pieces of meat from logs, and they'll even go about seeking out the best stick for the job.
 If one stick is too short, it gets tossed aside.
 Too thick?
 The bird moves on.

 Since Hawaiian crows are extinct in the wild (although that may slowly be changing), it would be reasonable to think the birds' tool use might be limited to a certain group of birds that live in their sanctuaries, but that's not the case.
 Not only did 93 percent of the birds observed use sticks as tools across the preserves, but researchers noted juvenile crows exhibiting tool-using behavior as well, and they did so without any social training from older crows.